Chainflow/oasis-mission-control/INSTRUCTIONS.md

 - To import **system monitoring metrics** click the *plus* button present on left hand side of the dashboard.
 Click on import and load the system_monitoring_metrics.json present in the grafana_template folder.

 - While creating this dashboard if you face any issues at valueset, change it to empty and then click on import by selecting the datasources.

-- To import **summary**, click the *plus* button present on left hand side of the dashboard.
-Click on import and load the summary.json present in the grafana_template folder.

 - *For more info about grafana dashboard imports you can refer https://grafana.com/docs/grafana/latest/reference/export_import/*